-The purpose of qualitative data for ensuring and identifying the key variables of the research title is to explore and receive responses from the expert in the specific field.
-By visiting the ports of Hong Kong, Bangladesh (Chittagong and Mongla) and studying the related literature from the secondary sources, direct interviews were conducted where 10 respondents delivered their qualified opinions and assisted to find out the innovations of maritime logistics regarding Bangladesh.
-Important dialogues were extracted from the interviews and summarized as bellows.
+The purpose of qualitative data for ensuring and identifying the key variables of the research title that explored and received responses from the expert in the specific field.
+By visiting the ports of Hong Kong, Bangladesh (Chittagong and Mongla) and studying the related literature from the secondary sources, direct interviews were conducted where 10 respondents delivered their qualified opinions and assist to find out the innovations of maritime logistics regarding Bangladesh.
+Important dialogues were extracted from the interviews and summarized as bellows: